We FINALLY know when Room To Improve will be back on our screens

-RTÉ released it’s jam-packed schedule for the New Year this morning, which finally confirmed when Room To Improve will be back on our screens.
+RTÉ released it’s jam-packed schedule for the New Year today, which finally confirmed when Room To Improve will be back on our screens.

 The popular series, fronted by celebrity architect Dermot Bannon, will return to RTÉ One for its 13th season in February 2022.